Styne13/orange-pi-zero-alpine/README.md

 ### Wired Ethernet
 Seems to function just fine.

+#### USB OTG Ethernet USB0
+By default the g_cdc kernel module is loaded and an ethernet device _USB0_ is displayed, which can be used e.g. for ssh sessions and file transfer between host pc and orangepi.

 ### WiFi
 The xradio WiFi is generally functional, although there will be many "missed interrupt" warnings in the log and some (presumably) associated packet loss.
 This seems to be caused by an issue in the hardware and/or the driver and is not exclusive to this build.